-The Steven F. Udvar-Hazy Center provides dramatic views of an aerobatic airplane hot-dogging upside down, World War II fighters angling for a victory or numerous engines, rockets, satellites, gliders, helicopters, airliners, ultra-lights and experimental flying machines.
-Watch air traffic leaving from and arriving to Washington Dulles International Airport from the 164-foot Donald D. Engen Observation Tower.
+The Steven F. Udvar-Hazy Center provides dramatic views of an aerobatic airplane hot-dogging upside down, World War II fighters angling for a victory or numerous engines, rockets, satellites, gliders, helicopters, airliners, ultra-lights, and experimental flying machines.
+Watch air traffic leaving from and arriving at Washington Dulles International Airport from the 164-foot Donald D. Engen Observation Tower.
 The tower displays air traffic control equipment that replicates those used in an operating airport control tower.

 - The museum hosts many great events including lectures, family days, demonstrations, gallery talks, story times and more.
 Check the schedule and plan your visit accordingly.

 - Arrive early in the day as the exhibits will be less crowded or arrive after 4 p.m. to park for free.

 - Purchase Imax or simulator ride tickets in advance to save time.

 - Bring a camera and enjoy some great photo-ops.

 - Aerobatic Flight—The station features aircraft used for precision maneuvers for competitions and air show performances.
 Highlights include the Pitts Special S-1C Little Stinker, the Monocoupe 110 Special Little Butch and Loudenslager Laser 200 Beautiful Obsession.

 - Business Aviation—Business aircrafts are used by companies to increase traveling flexibility and decrease time spent in airports.
 This exhibition features a Lear Jet 23 and the Grumman G-21 Goose.

 - Cold War Aviation—This station features aircraft used for aerial reconnaissance.
 Planes on display include Lockheed SR-71 Blackbird, the Bell H-13J and the Lockheed T-33A Shooting Star.